ellx-hub/docs/index.md

 [Explore](https://ellx.io/explore) other users' projects, and *fork* them to make changes.

 To create a folder inside your project terminate a new item's name with a slash (`/`).
-Alternatively you can directly create a nested file by naming it, for example, `folder/nested.js`
+Alternatively, you can directly create a nested file by naming it, for example, `folder/nested.js`

 #### Namespaces
-Projects can contain files of any type, however the following filename extensions are treated specially:
+Projects can contain files of any type, however, the following filename extensions are treated specially:

 - `.js :` JavaScript module
 - `.ellx :` spreadsheet